-If a member is covered by his/her employer's professional liability insurance plan in the amounts and coverage set out in the by-law (see above), the member is not obliged to obtain additional liability insurance coverage, although the member may wish to do so.
+If a member is covered by their employer's professional liability insurance plan in the amounts and coverage set out in the by-law (see above), the member is not obliged to obtain additional professional liability insurance coverage, although the member may wish to do so.
 Members should note that it is not sufficient for the employer's policy to cover the employer or the facility.
-The Health Professions Procedural Code requires that members practising a health profession be "personally insured".
-This means that a member must ensure that his/her employer's insurance policy covers not just the organization, but individual employees as well.
-The policy does not have to list the member individually by name but must specify that it covers the "employees" of the organization as "added insureds".
+The Health Professions Procedural Code requires that

+Minimum Professional Liability Insurance Requirements - General Certificate of Registration members practising a health profession be "personally insured."
+This means that a member must ensure that their employer's insurance policy covers not just the organization, but individual employees as well.
+The policy does not have to list the member individually by name but must specify that it covers the "employees" of the organization as "added insureds."